Prince-Bishopric of Ratzeburg: Disestablishment

 During the Protestant Reformation, the cathedral chapter adhered to Lutheranism.
 They began to elect candidates who did not conform to canon law (i.e. they were not validly ordained or they failed to secure papal confirmation).
 Such candidates only held the title of "Diocesan Administrator" but were colloquially called "Prince-Bishop".
 Five such Diocesan Administrators were elected between 1554 and 1648.
-When the last Catholic bishop apostacised in 1554, he retained possession of the prince-bishopric.
+When the last Catholic bishop apostatized in 1554, he retained possession of the prince-bishopric.
 The capitulars deliberately ignored the ducal Saxe-Lauenburgian candidates, sons of the duke, fearing the prince-bishopric would then be incorporated into Saxe-Lauenburg.

 Prince-Bishop Georg von Blumenthal (1524–50), who feuded with Thomas Aderpul, was the last Catholic bishop.
 In 1552, the cathedral was plundered by Count Volrad von Mansfeld.
 By the terms of the Peace of Westphalia, the prince-bishopric was secularized in 1648 becoming the Principality of Ratzeburg.
 The principality was under the control of the Dukes of Mecklenburg.
 In 1701 the principality became an exclave of Mecklenburg-Strelitz.